sandeepseeram-techfirst/Cloud-Native-Bootcamp/GCP_GenAI_Deploy/workshop.md

 - Explore how to use the Rapid Evaluation API to assess application performance.
 - Identify areas for optimization and improvement.

+## Key Takeaways
+By the end of this workshop, participants will have a clear understanding of:
+- How to secure generative AI applications for prototype use.
+- Best practices for unit testing AI-driven solutions.
+- Techniques for evaluating and improving application performance using the Rapid Evaluation API.

+This workshop is designed to equip you with the tools and knowledge needed to deploy generative AI applications securely and effectively.